Ivan-Labutin571/Ivan-Labutin571/README.md

 </p>

-> A problem can be solved in a 100 different ways and There's always an easier way to solve a problem.
+> Any sufficiently advanced technology is indistinguishable from magic.
-> You miss 100% of the shots you don't take.
+> The best way to predict the future is to invent it.

 <p align="center">